Charlie N. Holmberg: Career

 Holmberg was on the board of directors of Deep Magic, a quarterly science fiction and fantasy magazine.
 She interviewed Brandon Sanderson for issue 50 of Deep Magic, published in June 2016.
 She also hosts the podcast Your Mom Writes Books with author Caitlyn McFarland.

 Personal life

 Holmberg currently lives in Utah County, Utah.
 In addition to the French horn, Holmberg plays the piano, flute, and ukulele.
 She and her husband have two children.
 She often writes in the mornings and takes care of her children in the afternoons.
 She enjoys reading fantasy novels by Brandon Sanderson, Juliet Marillier, Rosamund Hodge, Robert Jordan, and Martine Leavitt.
-She is friends with young adult fantasy author Tricia Levenseller, who has given Holmberg advice on how to improve the romance aspect of her books.
-Holmberg has said that she "really [doesn't] have any other hobbies" besides writing.